Have you ever been victimised?

 Judith: [to Charlie] I just got in this terrible fight with my father and he thinks it’s my fault that me and Alan are breaking up… the question is why do I need his approval?

 Charlie: Ah… I understand.

 Cindy: Charlie, how could you possibly understand? [to Judith] You know, I’ve spent the better part of my life trying to win my father’s approval.

 Cindy: Yeah, I almost married a guy just because my father liked him.

 Charlie’s old-school belief (that emotions are “soft and fluffy” things to be avoided and repressed in the workplace) is now being backed into the corner by the mounting evidence which shows that competence in empathy is fundamental to the world’s best managers.

 Needless to say, Charlie would suck as a boss.

-Empathy Defined: The ability to understand the emotional makeup of other people and how your words and actions affect others.
+Social Awareness Defined: The ability to understand the emotional makeup of other people and how your words and actions affect others.

 Empathy is an awareness of others’ feelings, needs and concerns.
 In some of his later writings, Goleman called Empathy “social awareness.”

 Empathy does not necessarily mean taking the feelings of others on as your own; instead, it is being aware of and considering others’ feelings in all you do.